davdar/maam/writeup/pldi15.markdown

     int-I : ℤ → Val
     int-if0-E : Val → P(Bool)

-We can now state laws for this interface, which are designed to induce a Galois connection between `ℤ` and `Val`:
+The laws for this interface are designed to induce a Galois connection between `ℤ` and `Val`:

     {true}  ⊑ int-if0-E(int-I(i))     if i = 0
     {false} ⊑ int-if0-E(int-I(i))     if i ≠ 0